dsuryd/dotNetify-Pulse/README.md

 ```

 ##### 3. Build, then open your web browser to `<service-base-url>/pulse`.
 You should see this page:
-> *Internet connection is required for loading the UI scripts on CDN.*
+> *Internet connection is required for loading the UI scripts from public CDN.*

 <img src="https://github.com/dsuryd/dotNetify-Pulse/blob/master/Demo/pulse-demo.gif" />